 Table 3.
-Overview of input datasets.
+Overview of datasets used as input to ES mapping and simulation modeling.

-Satellite remote sensing is a proven technology to map ecosystem services, particularly in data-scarce regions (De Araujo Barbosa et al. 2015; Pettorelli et al. 2018; Vargas et al. 2019).
-By providing spatiotemporal information on variables such as rainfall, vegetation cover and biomass production, in particular key provisioning ESS can be mapped.
-An example of satellite-derived source data for ESS mapping is provided in Figure 5.
+Satellite remote sensing is a proven technology to map certain ecosystem services, particularly in datascarce regions (De Araujo Barbosa et al. 2015; Pettorelli et al. 2018; Vargas et al. 2019).
+By providing spatio-temporal information on variables such as rainfall, vegetation cover, and biomass production, in particular key provisioning ES can be mapped.
+An example of satellite-derived source data for ES mapping is provided in Figure 5.
 This is a map of the average Normalized Difference Vegetation Index (NDVI) of the Inle Lake watershed for 2018, which allows for identification of healthy vs degraded / stressed vegetation.
 As extensive archives of satellite imagery are available, remote sensing can be used to evaluate seasonal and multi-annual trends.
+Figure 6 shows the monthly Coefficient of Variation (CV) of NDVI, which is a measure of intra-annual dynamics.